 - In a large bowl, mix together the white cheddar and cream cheese.
 Fold in the cranberry sauce and fresh cranberries.

 - Transfer the mixture into the prepared baking dish and bake 18-23 minutes or until heated through and bubbly.
+If the dip begins to brown too quickly around the edges, loosely cover with aluminum foil.

 - Sprinkle the reserved 2 tablespoons of cheddar cheese on top and place under a broiler for few minutes or until the cheese is melted.
 Keep an eye on it as the cheese burns easily.